cambiotraining/protein-structure-prediction/run_colabfold_local_notebook.md

 To run prediction, you might need to disable codes for uploading custom pdb templates in the google colab notebook in your browser as this may lead up to `ModuleNotFound (google.colab)` error.
 More on this see this [issue](https://github.com/cambiotraining/protein-structure-prediction/issues/1#issue-3235397784).

-The images below illustrate how to disable the codes for customer templates upload which caused the issue above.
+The images below illustrate how to disable the codes for custom templates upload which caused the issue above.

 ![](course_files/images/Doc1-1.png)